 On March 30, 1981, Jerry Parr accompanied Ronald Reagan to the Washington Hilton Hotel where the president was to give a speech.
 Reagan had been in office just 69 days.
 Parr was head of the Presidential Protective Detail (PPD), and one of 66 agents providing security for this one event.
 The Secret Service had taken presidents and vice presidents to the Hilton 110 times since 1972, and nobody had died.
 Nobody had even come close.
 It was to be a routine stop for a routine speech.

 As the president stepped out of the VIP elevator after the speech, Parr and the other agents surrounded him in a human barricade called “the diamond formation.”
 The diamond had four points.
-Jerry’s position was inside the diamond in the “POTUS Right” position — approximately 18 inches behind and to the right of the president.
+Parr’s position was inside the diamond in the “POTUS Right” position — approximately 18 inches behind and to the right of the president.
 Uniformed police stood guard on the sidewalk.
 Beyond them was the rope line where a gaggle of about 30 onlookers and members of the press eagerly awaited an opportunity to shout out a question or greeting.
 The president smiled and waved.

 What happened next would shock the world.